March 2026 Grocery Price Index: Beef Pressure Returns to the Dinner Plan

 Plan one beef-stretching recipe and one chicken or pantry-protein recipe that share toppings, herbs, or sauces.

-If you want the practical version, start with a free SummitPlate meal plan or compare this month against the full SummitPlate Grocery Price Index.
+If you want the practical version, Turn this month's prices into a grocery-ready meal plan, see how SummitPlate tracks grocery savings, or compare this month against the full SummitPlate Grocery Price Index.

 Methodology and official sources